 ABSTRACT

-Para articular calcified masses remain a relatively common occurrence where it is most often due to chronic renal failure.
-The underlying aetiology is usually due to a disorder of calcium metabolism, chronic inflammation or malignancy.
-In a small subset it is due to hyperphosphatemia from an underlying disorder of phosphate metabolism, Tumoral Calcinosis.
-Identifying this subset of patient is paramount for effective management as medical management of the associated hyperphosphataemia is critical in lowering the incidence of recurrence.
+Para-articular calcified masses remain a relatively common occurrence where it is most often due to chronic renal failure.
+The underlying aetiology is usually due to a disorder of calcium metabolism, chronic inflammation, or malignancy.
+In a small subset, it is due to hyperphosphatemia from an underlying disorder of phosphate metabolism, tumoural calcinosis.
+Identifying this subset of patients is paramount for effective management as medical management of the associated hyperphosphataemia is critical in lowering the incidence of recurrence.